 16. Saber Tooth Cat Teeth – Saber Tooth Cats Teeth Size

-- The canine teeth in the upper jaw of a saber toothed cat were about 28cm (11 in) long each.
+- The canine teeth in the upper jaw of a saber toothed cat was about 28cm (11 in) long each.

-- It was possible for them to crush the skulls of their prey with their teeth.
+- They could crush the skulls of their prey with their teeth.